artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 1. Screenshot of WooCommerce - APG SMS Notifications.

 == Changelog ==
+= 2.12.1 =
+* Adjust to optimize WooCommerce 3.0 compatibility.
 = 2.12 =
 * Adjust to optimize WooCommerce 3.0 compatibility.
 * New option to select the BulkSMS API URL.